octalmage/LastGoogle/README.md

 Mobile Substrate tweak to log songs played using the Google Play Music iOS app.

-This tweak logs songs played to `/var/log/lastgoogle.log`.
+This tweak logs songs to `/var/log/lastgoogle.log`.

 ### Plans